franklincm/pasc/README.md

 for the next two weeks except compilers projects and studying for the exam.
 I realize this isn't great time management on my part, but it is what it is.
 Just bought 2 weeks of coffee and food.
 Here goes nothing.

+# 12/8-13/2019
+The syntax analyzer is working on correct input.
+It does some simple error messages by way of the match function, but I have yet to verify that.
+It does not yet utilize synch sets to recover so incorrect tokens propagate, BUT it is working for correct programs.

+Massaging the grammar took a full day but implementing it actually took the most time.
+I had to refactor how my get_token() function worked in order to be able to call it from my new parse() method while at the same time writing to the listing file.
+Writing the parsing functions was tedious, but trivial.
+However I did have a few follow sets incorrect which took a while to locate and resolve.

+Basically I wrote a python script to print the call stack and result of each function call, and from there was able to see certain functions were not correctly evaluating to episilon.
+I recomputed the follow sets and updated the production methods and it started working.
+Next is synch sets.